 Fortunately there are a few simple tricks that you can use to keep for family eating well for very little money.

-Now my family of two eats an all organic diet for less than $200 a month.
+For years before we had a homestead and garden, my family of three ate an all organic diet for less than $200 a month just buying food from the grocery store.

-These ten tricks will help you start feeding your family, however large or small, better foods for less money.
+These ten tips will help you start feeding your family, however large or small, healthier foods for less money.

 This one takes some practice.
 We’re just not accustomed to listening to our bodies anymore.
 We’re always on the go-go-go and don’t take the time to eat.
 So we shove the food in our faces and end up feeling stuffed.